keptn/community/README.md

 ## 📋 Content

 1. [Communication](#-communication) - how to interact with the Keptn community
+1. [User Group Meetings](#%EF%B8%8F-community-meetings) - join us in our monthly user group meetings
-1. [Community Meetings](#%EF%B8%8F-community-meetings) - join us in our weekly public meetings
+1. [Developer Meetings](#%EF%B8%8F-developer-meetings) - join us in our weekly public meetings
 1. [Community Rockstar](#-community-rockstar) - become a distinguished member of our community
 1. [Educational resources](#-educational-content-and-webinars) - educate yourself with webinars and more
 1. [Press material](#-press) - logos, public slide decks, and more for you to use